urbanairship/ios-library/Documentation/Migration/migration-guide-12-13.md

 of some legacy classes, such as `UAInbox`, and a new protocol for Message Center UI, `UAMessageCenterDisplayDelegate`, that makes it easier to build custom interfaces that work more seamlessly with the Message Center module.
 In place of `UAInbox`, `UAMessageCenter` provides access to objects such as the message list.
-Much of the out-of-the-box UI functionality previously cointained in `UAMessageCenter` is now part of a new class, `UADefaultMessageCenterUI`.
+Much of the out-of-the-box UI functionality previously contained in `UAMessageCenter` is now part of a new class, `UADefaultMessageCenterUI`.

 ### Removed